Kong/kubernetes-ingress-controller/TESTING.md

 > require this setup might end up in a separate place.

-These tests can either be written in a way that do not require any mocks or fakes, or using e.g. kubernetes related fakes like for instance [`TestAddressesFromEndpointSlice`][test_AddressesFromEndpointSlice] does.
+These tests can either be written in a way that do not require any mocks or fakes, or using e.g. Kubernetes related fakes like for instance [`TestAddressesFromEndpointSlice`][test_AddressesFromEndpointSlice] does.

 #### How to run